cherrytwist/cherrytwist/docs/classification-tagging.md

 ### Tagset Templates
 TagsetTemplates provide two key capabilities:
 * **Shared set of allowedValues**: to provide a single shared definition that can be shared amongst multiple Tagsets of type single / multiple select.
-* **Knowing what Tagsets should be created in a given context**: for example the Tagsets to be created on Callouts in a Space are different to those on a Challenge.
+* **Knowing what Tagsets should be created in a given context**: for example the Tagsets to be created on Callouts in a Space are different to those on a Subspace.

 The TagsetTemplate entity is held in a containing TagsetTemplateSet entity.
 This is both to make it easier to use in multiple places in the domain model, and also avoids ORM linkages in the code base (technical).